conda-forge/cfep/cfep-xx.md

 Currently, the package layout for all conda packages are dictated by the python package.
-All C/C++ libraries, header files end up in <CONDA_PREFIX>/Library because <CONDA_PREFIX> is reserved for python because of its pecularities on windows.
+All C/C++ libraries, header files end up in <CONDA_PREFIX>/Library because <CONDA_PREFIX> is reserved for python due to its peculiarities on windows.
 This CFEP proposes changing this so that other libraries can use
 <CONDA_PREFIX>/lib, <CONDA_PREFIX>/include if they choose to.